"Kids! Come say hello, your brother's back from the hospital to see you!" announced Remus as he and Harry entered the family home.

 "Well at the beginning of this year after assuring Dumbledore that a better replacement could be found, he and I came up with a plan where I would prank Lockhart as much as possible until he resigns as the Defence Professor, seeing as we both believed that the man was unfit to teach.
 While my intentions were originally just to get the pompous fraud removed, Dumbledore being the genius that he is, came up with another one of his brilliant schemes, where we would use the opportunity to allow Snape to give me private tutelage," admitted Harry.

-"Okay, we get the part about you and Dumbledore working together," said Emma slowly, as if she was trying to memorize all the information.
+"Okay, we get the part about you and Dumbledore working together," said Emma slowly, as if she was trying to memorise all the information.
 "We're just a little confused though on what brought about this sudden shift of perception from when you thought Snape was a greasy git."

 Harry couldn't help but laugh having never heard Emma swear before, but quickly answered the questions when he saw everybody looking at him and noticing how aggravated many of them were.